Biggest Problems with traditional PBX systems

-These fraudsters have their modus operandi at nights and weekends, when most business organisations would be closed.
-The hackers would then use such organization’s PBX to rack up thousands of euros worth of calls.
+These fraudsters have their modus operandi at nights and weekends when most business organisations would be closed.
+The hackers would then use such an organization’s PBX to rack up thousands of euros worth of calls.

 A strong reaction against PBX is larceny is the ‘PBXwall’ technology, which is most profoundly being developed in Dublin and spreading to other parts of the world.
 A secure service provider, who uses authorization keys to allow access to the hosted PBX account might also help.

 Just like there is antivirus software for the PC, ‘PBXwall’ protects the Virtual PBX from malicious interruptions.

 When talking about the SMEs, particularly in India, the cost factor is the rolling die.
 Hardware PBX, while advantageous in case of power breaks, because of their phone systems, are, for the same reason, pretty expensive to install.